anywhichway/joex/README.md

 The design philosophy for most extensions is primarily driven be a need for additional functionality.

 Note, there are risks in using polyfills as documented here: http://adamsilver.io/articles/the-disadvantages-of-javascript-polyfills/.
 However, we have found there are cases where facades and wrappers will not work, making polyfills or subclassing the only choice, i.e. where instanceof semantics must be preserved or major portions of existing code will have to be re-written (introducing yet another set of risks).
-We attempted to develop the library using subclassing; however, the Chrome engine does some internal checking on instances before method invocation and we were getting errors related to generic function calls and instances not being of the correct type.
-We will continue to endeavor to enhance this library so that it does not compel the use of a polyfill so that all choice is in the end developer's hands.
-Meanwhile, the library was designed in such a way that the programmer has the ability to select which polyfills to use and can take the risks in an informed manner.

-Extensions are created by extending the *.prototype* for native constructors so that *instanceOf* behaves as expected across closures.
+Meanwhile, the library was designed in such a way that the programmer has the ability to select enhancing native prototypes directly or subclassing native classes in order to manage risk as the programmer deems fit.

 For selectivity, extensions are only created upon request for any given class by calling */<constructor/>.extend()*.